-Britney is free, as judge ends her conservatorship
+Britney’s free, as judge suspends father’s conservatorship

 MORE IN THIS SECTION

 On Wednesday, Sept.
 29, pop icon Britney Spears scored a major legal victory in her fight to regain control of her life, body, and finances.